 Most dental injuries occur in children, and many of them affect the dental pulp—the inner soft tissues of the tooth.
 Root canal treatment may be necessary when the pulp becomes injured or inflamed.

 Treating tooth injuries is truly both science and art.
 Due to its complex structure and the critical importance of aesthetics, the skeletal structure of the face is very unique when compared to the parts of the body.
 Because the upper jawbone also includes the nose and eye sockets, Drs.
-Bruckner and Goziker carefully consider all options and collaborate with referring dentists when treating the injury to ensure the best possible aesthetic outcome.
+Bruckner, Goziker and Simon carefully consider all options and collaborate with referring dentists when treating the injury to ensure the best possible aesthetic outcome.

 Common Causes of Tooth Trauma

 There are many culprits when it comes to tooth trauma.
 However, the usual suspects are:

 - Car Accidents

 - Violence and Fighting